se-edu/learningresources/contents/uix/refining-ux-skills.md

 Author: [Tan Jun Kiat](https://github.com/junkiattan)

 ## Overview
-Improving your skills as someone new to UX Design is crucial to getting a UX-related career.
-In addition to knowing the definition of UX Design and it's stages, it is also important to know the practical aspect of how to get started and how to actually refine the required skillsets.
+As someone new to UX Design, honing your design skills is crucial to getting a UX-related career.
+In addition to knowing the definition of UX Design and it's stages, it is also important to know the practical aspect of starting and refining the required skillsets.
 This section will explain a few tactics to help you on this journey of improvement.

 #### Summary of keypoints
 1. Building a relationship with a UX mentor